Skip To Main Content

 Laboratory Evaluations at UTSA

-Laboratory evaluations are carried out by the Laboratory Safety Division.
-The frequency of evaluations depends upon the hazard level of the laboratory.
-Hazard levels are based on the chemical, biological, or radiological agents in the laboratory and/or the procedures carried out in the laboratory.
-The hazard level is determined by the Laboratory Safety Manager after consultation with the principal investigator (PI) or laboratory manager/supervisor.
-There are three hazard levels: low, medium and high.
-Low hazard laboratories are evaluated annually, medium hazard laboratories are evaluated biannually, and high hazard laboratories are evaluated each quarter.
-The entire evaluation procedure is available in the PIs BioRAFT page.
-A myUTSA ID (abc123) is needed to access BioRAFT.
-The checklist will be filled out by the Laboratory Safety Division Personnel at the time of the evaluation.
-Members lists should be updated prior to the evaluation and whenever changes of personnel occur.
-Inventories are required to be updated on the PIs page in BioRAFT.
+There are three hazard levels: low, medium, and high.
+Low-hazard laboratories are evaluated annually, medium-hazard laboratories are evaluated biannually, and high-hazard laboratories are evaluated each quarter.
+The entire evaluation procedure is available on the PIs CampusOptics page.
+A myUTSA ID (abc123) is needed to access CampusOptics.
+The checklist will be filled out by the Laboratory Safety personnel at the time of the evaluation.
+Members lists should be updated before the evaluation and whenever changes of personnel occur, and chemical/equipment inventories are required to be updated on the PIs page in CampusOptics.

 Safety Training